pd-rs/crank/README.md

 [build-std]: https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#build-std

+All of the requirements listed in [Inside Playdate with C](https://sdk.play.date/inside-playdate-with-c#_prerequisites).

 ## Installation

 Since crank is not yet on crates.io, one needs to download it with git and install it with cargo.